Bryne: Kaizers Orchestra

 The rock band Kaizers Orchestra originated in Bryne.
 The two founders of the band, vocalist Janove Ottesen and guitarist Geir Zahl are from Bryne.

 Sport

 Bryne FK played in the Norwegian premier league from 1976 to 1988, and from 2000 to 2003, and now plays in 1. divisjon, the second tier of Norwegian football.
-In 1987 the team won the National Football Cup, and was in the final in 2001.
+In 1987 the team won the National Football Cup and reached the final again in 2001.

-Bryne is the childhood home of Erling Haaland, where he grew up and learned to play football.
+Bryne is the childhood home of renowned striker Erling Haaland, where he grew up and learned to play football.

 The football clubs Kåsen IL and Rosseland BK are also based in Bryne.

 Bryne also has a karate club.
 The club has produced both national victories and international victories.
 It is among the biggest karate clubs in Norway.